-Recovery from gallbladder surgery is easy when compared to what a patient experiences during a gallbladder attack.
+Recovery from gallbladder removal is easy when compared to what a patient experiences during a gallbladder attack.
 Most patients are excited for the surgery and relieved the pain has ended.
 To heal properly and comfortably, patients will need to maintain a proper diet following surgery.
 The diet after surgery is comparable to the one a patient follows when trying to avoid gallbladder attacks; low fat and high fiber.

 Diet for After Gallbladder Surgery